justin-guan/discord-announcer/README.md

 ## Commands
 * `!summon` - Summons the bot into the caller's voice channel
-* `!unsummon` - Forces the bot to leave the voice channel it is connected to
+* `!banish` - Forces the bot to leave the voice channel it is connected to

+## Notes
+There is no support for moving the bot to another voice channel without using the banish and summoning commands.
+You **must** banish the bot before resummoning it.
+Moving the bot via drag and drop in the discord interface will cause the bot to crash.